jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 ---

 **Mass Transmutation**
-Q: If my opponent has Dagger in play would Doctor strange be able to turn anopponents counters to negative counters?
+Q: If my opponent has Dagger in play would Doctor strange be able to turn an opponent's counters to negative counters?

+A: No, it would remove the +1/+1 and then... nothing else happens because they can't gain -1/-1.

+^(Source: FB Post - Chad Daniel)

 # [Edwin](http://vs.tcgbrowser.com/images/cards/big/PRD-044.jpg)
 *Set: The Predator Battles*